Restarting and resetting your device

 - Press and hold down the power key .

-- In the menu that opens, tap Restart, then tap OK to confirm.
+- In the menu that opens, tap Restart.
 The device restarts automatically.

 To force the device to shut down